fuzzylabs/matcha/docs/azure-permissions.md

 ## How much does it cost?

-`matcha` deploys a set of resources to Azure for you, so a natural question is: what on earth is this going to cost?!
+`matcha` deploys a set of resources to Azure for you, so a natural question is: what is this going to cost?
 Below is how much it would cost to run the provisioned resources on Azure for a month.

 <figure markdown>
   ![Azure Cost Breakdown](img/azure-permissions/azure-cost-breakdown.png)